hagmannStephan/ZooApp-Backend/README.md

 ## Test functionality
 The file `ZooH Endpoints - Test.postman_collection.json` contains a Postman-Collection with queries for every endpoint.
 It also has a subforder with bad queries to test the error-handling.

+## Important
+**If the application does not seem to be working restart the DB-Container and wait a few minutes.
+It may be that the data has not finished importing.**